Healing After Adversity is Possible with the Right Approach

 - Child and Family and Well-Being.
 A three-year research project funded by the Greater Milwaukee Foundation, supports our trauma-responsive case management protocol.
 The study, published in the Journal of Child Custody, found Trauma Informed Care can positively influence outcomes for child-welfare involved children.
 Read the Research in Brief, “Trauma Informed Care Positively Impacts Child Welfare Outcomes.”

 - Schools.
 Roughly half of the students at the Vel R. Phillips School have learning or behavioral disabilities, and all have experienced significant adversity in their young lives.
 All of these factors contributed to a high number of classroom disruptions, including altercations.
-WellPoint’s Trauma Sensitive Schools training and consultation gave teachers the tools to help regulate students who are part of the juvenile justice system.
-Read the case study, including how the school achieved a 75% reduction in classroom altercations.
+Wellpoint Care’s Trauma Sensitive Schools training and consultation gave teachers the tools to help regulate students navigating the juvenile justice system and achieved a 75% reduction in classroom altercations.

 - Mental Health Services.
 In Milwaukee County, crisis services are the most common types of mental health care being delivered.
 At the same time, the greatest need for mental health services is for ongoing, high-intensity care.
 At Wellpoint Care, our trauma informed approach to mental health helps fill the gaps in Milwaukee and 24 other counties.
 Our therapists infuse the Neurosequential Model™ (NM), which is a set of tools based on neuroscience, into outpatient therapy, school-based mental health and community-based partnerships.